Shipbuilders are following wind farms out to sea. Ulstein delivers pioneering vessels to some of Europe’s most exciting offshore wind projects.

 According to Navigant Research, the global capacity of offshore wind farms is almost 17 GW, with 7.9 GW on its way to being installed.
 Zion Market Research forecasts the industry to grow by an average of 16.2 per cent every year until 2022, increasing the demand for high-quality service vessels.

-Construction vessels for offshore wind
+Walk-to-work vessels for offshore wind

-Service vessels for long stays at sea
+Service operation vessels for long stays at sea